-Brief: Flatpak is a new universal packaging format from Fedora.
+Brief: Flatpak is a new universal packaging format.
 Enabling Flatpak will give you access to the easy installation of many Linux applications.
 Here’s how to use Flatpak in Ubuntu and other Linux distributions.

 Installing an application in Linux is as easy as opening the Software Center, searching and installing it.
 The applications which are not available in the App Stores can be installed via the DEB or RPM packages.
 Some of them are available via PPAs (for Debian based distributions) and if nothing, one can build from the source code.